SauravUpadhyaya/wheat-coccinellid-detection-colab/README.md

 ## How to start with Colab?

-i) create a google account
+i) create a google account.
+Install git from https://git-scm.com/downloads/win and clone the https://github.com/SauravUpadhyaya/wheat-coccinellid-detection-colab.git repository.
+To clone the repository, open terminal, goto your home and create a new folder folder.

+Use git clone https://github.com/SauravUpadhyaya/wheat-coccinellid-detection-colab.git to use this tutorial as a reference.

 ii) Access the Google colab page (https://colab.research.google.com/)